NuGet/NuGetDocs/NuGet.Docs/ndocs/Guides/Build-for-NET Standard.md

 	You must update the author and description or you will get an error in the next step.
 </div>

-Here is how the updated nuspec file looks.
+Here is how the updated nuspec file looks:

 	<?xml version="1.0"?>
 	<package >